 If you visit us on Facebook, we point out that in this case your data may be processed outside the European Union.
 This could pose risks for users, for example by making it more difficult to enforce user rights.
-However, Facebook has certified itself in accordance with the EU-U.S. Privacy Shield Agreement and has thus committed itself to comply with EU data protection standards.

-Facebook and Xing generally also processes user data for market research and advertising purposes.
+Facebook and Xing generally also process user data for market research and advertising purposes.
 For example, user profiles can be created from the user behaviour and the resulting interests of the users.
 The user profiles can be used, for example, to place advertisements within and outside the platforms that presumably correspond to the interests of the users.
 For these purposes, cookies are usually stored on the users’ computers to record the usage behaviour and interests of the users.
 Furthermore, data may also be stored in the user profiles regardless of the devices used by the users (especially if the users are members of the respective platforms and are logged in to them).